FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 ### Adding `OutputCoin`

-Including `OutputCoins` in the transaction request specifies the UTXOs that will be created once the transaction is processed.
+Including `OutputCoin`s in the transaction request specifies the UTXOs that will be created once the transaction is processed.
 These UTXOs represent the amounts being transferred to specified account addresses during the transaction:

 <<< @./snippets/transaction-request/add-output-coin.ts#transaction-request-3{ts:line-numbers}